 This part of the RTS tutorial was complex and a bit long, but we now have two crucial features for our RTS game: a nice and readable (although basic) minimap, and a simple fog of war system that updates as the player’s units move around, differentiates between unexplored, already explored and in-sight areas, and even toggles the rendering of some objects in the scene based on the state of this fog.

-This minimap can still be improved in many ways; for example, we could show the position of players’ units with color spots (corresponding to each player color), or we could add specific icons to denote particular structures on the map (such as a mysterious cave, a treasure chest, etc.).
+This minimap can still be improved in many ways; for example, we could show the position of players’ units with colour spots (corresponding to each player colour), or we could add specific icons to denote particular structures on the map (such as a mysterious cave, a treasure chest, etc.).

 In the next episode, we’ll continue building up an atmosphere and discuss the importance of sounds and music in video games…